Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history

+Here, we consider the following modeled transport equations of the anisotropy tensor $b_{ij}$ with a linear relaxation model, which are formally the same as those proposed by \citet{lrr1975}:

+where $\tau$ denotes a relaxation time scale and $X_{ij}$ represents a source term.
+For example, we consider the featureless UR of the TC flow and choose the strain rate $C S_{ij}$ with a constant $C$ as a source term $X_{ij}$;~namely, $X_{ij}=CS_{ij}$.
+This model corresponds to the eddy-viscosity model when neglecting the history effect.
+For this case, the Reynolds shear stress will yield (see also Refs.~\citep{hd2008,hamba2017,ariki2017})

+This model is essentially similar to the model given by Eq.~(\ref{eq:ccarsm}) with $C_3=0$, and thus has the potential to predict the nearly constant mean angular momentum.
+However, the model based on the history along the Lagrangian derivative, such as Eq.~(\ref{eq:lagrangianhistorymodel}), does not form a tensor even if the source $X_{ij}$ is a tensor, because of Eq.~(\ref{eq:lagrangianderivativenottensor}).
+Hence, the physical understanding of the resultant models, such as those given by Eq.~(\ref{eq:lagrangianhistorymodel}), will depend on the coordinate system chosen.
+We have to employ a covariant time derivative and related time integration to rigorously understand the history effect on tensors in a frame-independent manner.

 \citet{ariki2017} discussed the covariance of ARSM in a cylindrical coordinate based on the time integration of the mean strain rate with a relaxation time expressed by the turbulence time scale.
-They demonstrated that the integration of the mean strain rate along the Lagrangian derivative is not covariant, whereas that along the upper-convected or Oldroyd derivative yields a covariant linear eddy-viscosity model.
-However, the latter does not incorporate the correction due to the flow curvature; that is, the $U_\theta/r$ term in the denominator of (\ref{eq:implicitarsm}) does not appear.
-Therefore, it does not predict the nearly constant mean angular momentum observed in the TC flows.
-To construct a covariant ARSM accompanied by flow curvature effects, we employ the Jaumann derivative as an alternative candidate for the covariant time derivative.
-The Jaumann derivative of a second-rank contravariant tensor along with the mean velocity is defined in an inertial frame as follows \citep[see e.g.][]{oldroyd1958,gm1966,thiffeault2001,frewer2009}:
+They demonstrated that the integration of the mean strain rate along the upper-convected or Oldroyd derivative yields a covariant linear eddy-viscosity model, in contrast to that along the Lagrangian derivative.
+However, the derived model does not incorporate the correction due to the flow curvature;~that is, the $U_\theta/r$ term in the denominator of Eq.~(\ref{eq:implicitarsm}) does not appear.
+Therefore, we should consider a different mechanism to predict the nearly constant mean angular momentum observed in the TC flows.